hackclub/sprig/docs/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] The code is significantly different from all other games in the [Sprig gallary](https://sprig.hackclub.com/gallery).
 - [ ] The game runs without errors.
 - [ ] The name of the file/game contains only alphanumeric characters, `-`s, or `_`s.
+- [ ] The game name is not the same as the others from [gallery](https://sprig.hackclub.com/gallery)

 ## Image (If an image is used)